The Power of Joy and Feelings in Business – especially right now.

 Politics in an organisation destroys trust as do many other elements in workplaces – and in relationships.

 Feeling safe, not just from physical harm or bullies – but emotionally safe; believing in themselves (feeling confident); feeling good about themselves; feeling they can rely on and trust their colleagues and leaders; feeling they are not just making widgets but building safe buildings or machinery; feeling there is someone they can talk to if things are not going well; feeling that it’s ok to not know something and ask for help; feeling energised by work; feeling inspired and enthusiastic…I could go on and on about the importance of feelings at work!
+Especially in the time of COVID.

 Yet we don’t focus on how people feel!
 We focus on values – and mission statements – which are attempts to get people to feel they have a purpose in what they are doing.

 But when do we talk about creating a culture of caring; of encouragement; of growth and development; of acknowledgement; of gratitude?
 All of which increase engagement of course and therefore the bottom line.
+And they improve the mental wellness of everyone in the organisation – another huge benefit at this time or at any time!

 We have lost sight of the fact that no matter how many people in an organisation, they are still people with hearts.
 And those hearts want to connect; to be inspired or lit up; to be seen; to be challenged and nurtured; to feel safe; to feel part of a tribe.